0dysseas/python-EAST/README.md

 # python-EAST
-Implementation of the EAST (Efficient and Accurate Scene Text Detector) algorithm in Python
+A text-detector in python using the tensorflow implementation of the EAST (Efficient and Accurate Scene Text Detector) algorithm.